-BA (Hons) Performance Graduated in 2017
+BA (Hons) Performance\ Graduated 2017

+How has Solent prepared you for your career?
 Solent's performance degree immersed me in a varied and exciting course of study.
 I explored a variety of performance techniques including body and voice skills, musical theatre and approaches to stage and screen acting.

 I was given the opportunity to gain a vast amount of experience through various recorded and live performance projects, as well as industry working experience teaching at a variety of local infant and primary schools and working professionally on the feature film The Pugilist.